stolostron/hibernate-cronjob/README.md

 make clusterpool-params
 ```

+NOTE: This feature uses the ServiceAccount called `hibernator` that was created previously in the section above.

 For example, to scale up a cluster pool named `aws-4-10`, create a file `aws-4-10-scaleup.env` containing the following options.
 (NOTE: This file is not under version control.)
 For example, to change the pool size at 8am Mon - Fri EST:
 ```
 CRONJOB_SCHEDULE: 0 12 * * 1-5